katherine983/parametrize_notebooks/README.md

  To parameterize a jupyter notebook we can put every parameter that we might want to control from the CLI in a cell with the tag 'parameters'.
 This tells papermill to insert a cell just below this cell with the parameters and the values set at the CLI.

  ![ParametersInjected](injected_parameters.png)

-A list of useful cell tags for controling the look of HTML output.

-Tags with 'hide' will hide the content with a toggle button

- - hide-input tag to hide the cell inputs

- - hide-output to hide the cell outputs

- - hide-cell to hide the entire cell

- Whereas tags with 'remove' remove the content from view altogether

- - remove-cell to remove cell and its output from the view

- - remove-input to remove the cell contents from view but keep the output